Ob: History

 Tyumen, located on the Tura, a tributary of the Tobol.
 Reached by an extension of the Yekaterinburg–Perm railway in 1885, and thus obtaining a rail link to the Kama and Volga rivers in the heart of Russia, Tyumen became an important railhead for some years until the railway extended further east.
 In the eastern reaches of the Ob basin, Tomsk on the Tom functioned as an important terminus.

 Tyumen had its first steamboat in 1836, and steamboats have navigated the middle reaches of the Ob since 1845.
 In 1916, there were 49 steamers on the Ob; 10 on the Yenisei.
 In the 1870s, the navigability of the river was explored by Christian Dahl, who was instrumental in opening up a direct trade route from central Siberia to Western Europe.

 In an attempt to extend the Ob navigable system even further, a system of canals, utilising the Ket, 900 km long in all, was built in the late 19th-century to connect the Ob with the Yenisei, but soon abandoned as being uncompetitive with the railway.

 The Trans-Siberian Railway, once completed, provided for more direct, year-round transport in the east–west direction.
 But the Ob river-system still remained important for connecting the huge expanses of Tyumen Oblast and Tomsk Oblast with the major cities along the Trans-Siberian route, such as Novosibirsk or Omsk.
 In the second half of the 20th century, construction of rail links to Labytnangi, Tobolsk, and the oil and gas cities of Surgut, and Nizhnevartovsk provided more railheads, but did not diminish the importance of the waterways for reaching places still not served by the rail.

 A dam built near Novosibirsk in 1956 created the then-largest artificial lake in Siberia, called Novosibirsk Reservoir.

 From the 1960s through 1980s, Soviet engineers and administrators contemplated a gigantic project to divert some of the waters of Ob and Irtysh to Kazakhstan and the Soviet Central Asian republics, replenishing the Aral Sea as well.
 The project never left the drawing board, abandoned in 1986 for economic and environmental considerations.

 Pollution

 As of 2019, the anthropogenic loading on the Ob river is substantially increased relative to the mid-1900s.

 The Ob river catchment is part of the West Siberian petroleum basin and as such has large oilfields and oil and gas infrastructure in its area, which are a substantial source of pollutants to the Ob.
 In the lower reaches, the maximum permissible concentrations of petroleum products are exceeded by 9–10 times.
 The oxygen content in the water is 4 times lower than normal.

 A study of the Middle Ob from 2003-2008 and 2014-2018 identified the main pollutants as phenols, hydrocarbons, iron, manganese, copper, and phosphate from natural and anthropogenic sources.

 Tributaries

-The Irtysh is the major tributary of the Ob.
+The Irtysh is the chief tributary of the Ob.
 The larger tributaries along its course are: